 It is indeed straightforward to grab all download links with a single click in Mozilla Firefox.
 Besides, it offers multiple downloading features which help you to download many files at once.
 You can also set the speed for every download as well.

-kGet is a download manager tool and part of the KDE project but is now available for all the major Linux distributions.
+kGet is a download manager tool and part of the KDE project but it is now available for all the major Linux distributions.
 You will get the best out of this download manager installed with the Konqueror web browser.

 This tool offers both pauses and resuming the active download.
-Indeed, it comes with the Metalink support that includes multiple URLs for downloading files and contains checksums and other information.
+Indeed, it comes with Metalink support that includes multiple URLs for downloading files and contains checksums and other information.